Cydox/agent-based-modelling/readme.md

-# AE4420-20 Assignment code base
+# AE4422-20 Assignment code base

-This is the code base for the assignment for the AE4420-20 coarse in the aerospace engineering master.
+This markdown describes the code base for the assignment for the AE4420-20 coarse in the aerospace engineering master.

 Authors: Jan Hendrik Farr and Vince van Deursen